PeterBredell/PeterBredell/README.md

   - Breaking down tech concepts clearly and collaborating on group projects like a pro.
   - A talent for teaching with relentless drive—keeping morale high while crushing deadlines! 💪

-## What's Cooking (What am I working on)
+## What's Cooking (What am I working on) 🍳🔥
-- A mac address changer for both windows and linux (if windows is possible)
+- A MAC address changer for both Windows and Linux (if Windows is possible)—stealth mode activated! 🕵️‍♂️
+- Stay tuned for more digital mischief—next-level projects brewing in the cyber lab! 🚀

 ## Fun Fact about me
 - When I am not overly focused on coding and security.
 I like to exercise, find coffee and stress over what people can find on my digital footprint.